cornixsenex/pokeevee/README.md

 ## What is Poke Eve?

-Poke Eve is a collection of feature branches and scripts which will one day become a full fledged standalone FOSS gameboi game
+Poke Eve is a collection of feature branches and scripts which will one day become a full fledged standalone FOSS gameboi game.

+NOTE: The following document is NOT specific to Poke Eve, it's specific to the RHH expansion project which Poke Eve is based on.
+I (cornixsenex) am not going to write my own readme because I am lazy.
+Do NOT confuse Poke Eve with the RHH expansion.
+If you have a question, comment, concern etc specific to this repo (poke eve) contact me directly or submit a pull request here.
+PLEASE do not bother the rhh team with questions about this specific repo.
+Please DO feel free to browse their repo, play around with their project, and engage with their community (which I am lucky to be a part of)
+Again
+THIS IS NOT RHH pokeemerald-expansion
+THIS IS POKE EVE BY CORNIXSENEX thank you for reading :D

 # pokeemerald-expansion